neittien0110/GR1/README.md

 Reinforcement learning focuses on regimented learning processes, where a machine learning algorithm is provided with a set of actions, parameters and end values.
 By defining the rules, the machine learning algorithm then tries to explore different options and possibilities, monitoring and evaluating each result to determine which one is optimal.
 Reinforcement learning teaches the machine trial and error.
 It learns from past experiences and begins to adapt its approach in response to the situation to achieve the best possible result.

+III.
+Some common and popular machine learning algorithms